 As we get older, remaining independent for as long as possible will be a top priority for many of us.
-According to research highlighted by the Good Care Group, 97 per cent of older people want to remain in their own homes for the rest of their life, rather than moving into residential care.
+According to research highlighted by the Good Care Group, 97% of older people want to remain in their own homes for the rest of their lives, rather than move into residential care.

-It’s inevitable that as people get older, they’ll need more assistance.
-But putting in place the right support to keep them active and able to do as much as possible can ensure older people stay in charge of their own retirement and keep them healthy and active for longer.
+It’s inevitable that as people age, they’ll need more assistance.
+Putting in place the right support to keep them safe and maintain self-sufficiency can ensure the elderly stay in charge of their own retirement and keep them healthy and active for longer.

 The benefits of staying independent

 The link between good physical health and strong mental health is well-known, and this works both ways.
 People who keep their minds active are also more likely to remain physically active as well.
-This might be heading out to the shops, tending to a garden or taking part in exercise programmes either in the home or the community.
+Retaining the responsibility to stock the cupboards or tend a garden ensures an active lifestyle is second nature as a person grows older.